scorsi/first-test-horilang/README.md

 // You can create typealias
 typealias testA.A as A

-// Private function which edit "left" value because it is a var not a val func testFunc1 (var left, val right) : var Integer {
+// This function can edit "left" value because it is a var not a val func testFunc1 (var left, val right) : var Integer {
     return left += right
 }